 Kubeflow on Linux

-For Linux servers you can install Kubeflow natively.
+For Linux servers you can install Kubeflow natively using MicroK8s.
 This is perfect for Linux hosts and virtual machines, such as VMs in OpenStack, VMware or public clouds like GCP, AWS and Azure.

 - Install Multipass

-Follow the instructions on deploying with MiniKube on Linux to complete this path.
+Follow instructions on Kubeflow on Multipass to complete this path.

 Was this page helpful?